xiaoiver/infinite-canvas-tutorial/packages/site/docs/zh/guide/lesson-019.md

      * Inverses the `Delta`s inside while creating a new `Change`.
      */
     inverse(): Change<T>;
     /**
      * Applies the `Change` to the previous object.
-     *
-     * @returns a tuple of the next object `T` with applied change, and `boolean`, indicating whether the applied change resulted in a visible change.
      */
     applyTo(previous: T, ...options: unknown[]): [T, boolean];
     /**
      * Checks whether there are actually `Delta`s.
      */